 - Be Kinder to Yourself.
 “Every day, after you finish your training, whether that’s physical therapy or cross training or something else, log how you felt.
 Wait an hour, and then go back and read it.
 If you hear judgement, have a pow-wow with yourself about how important it is to let go of that judgement.”

-This story is the second segment of a 4-part series with elite athletes discussing how injury has helped them deal with larger issues in their running lives.
+This story is the third segment of PodiumRunner’s The Injuries You Can’t See series with elite athletes discussing how injury has helped them deal with larger issues in their lives and running.